Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

 \subsection{Case Studies: Resonant Versus Full Non-Resonant Production at the LHC}

-It is interesting to investigate the impact on our analysis of the inevitable non-resonant components of the triple Higgs boson production process.
-Since the SM triple Higgs boson production cross section is tiny, and interference effects are expected to be small, we do not expect a priori to have a significant impact on our results.
-To estimate this effect, for the points that have achieved a 95\% C.L. exclusion at the high-luminosity LHC through our analysis (green crosses in fig.~\ref{fig:resscan}), we have considered both the full leading-order triple Higgs boson production process, including the non-resonant components, and double-resonant triple Higgs boson production Monte Carlo event samples.
-We applied our phenomenological analysis on both samples.
+{We investigate the impact of non-resonant components and interference effects on our analysis, since these effects are model- and phase-space-dependent and should not be assumed to be small in general.
+For the TRSM points that reach a 95\% C.L. exclusion at the high-luminosity LHC in our analysis (green crosses in Fig.~\ref{fig:resscan}), we compare the full leading-order triple Higgs boson production process, including non-resonant and interference effects, with double-resonant Monte Carlo event samples, applying the same phenomenological analysis to both.}

+{The distributions in Fig.~\ref{fig:nonres_precut_324p7_534p5} provide an explicit check, for one specific TRSM point, of observables that enter the reconstruction and selection strategy, and that could also be used in a multivariate analysis, after requiring 6 $b$-jets with $p_{T,b} > 37$~GeV and $|\eta_b| < 2.5$, and before the optimized cuts are imposed.
+Recent work has explored this direction explicitly for resonant triple Higgs boson searches in the fully hadronic 6 $b$ channel using deep-learning techniques~\cite{Chiang:2025dlh}.
+For this representative benchmark, the full and double-resonant samples show broadly similar behaviour in these pre-cut variables.
+We therefore complement this point-level pre-cut comparison with the post-selection comparison shown below (Fig.~\ref{fig:m6b}), performed for several parameter-space points that can be excluded at the high-luminosity LHC.}